sda667/sda667/README.md

 # 💫 About Me:
 Hi, I’m Ali, a computer science student with a strong interest in cybersecurity, data science, and systems engineering.
-I enjoy solving complex problems, designing efficient software, and exploring how technology can be applied to real-world challenges.<br><br>I’ve worked on a variety of projects, from network protocol analysis and AI models to optimization problems and full-stack applications, and I’m always looking for opportunities to learn, collaborate, and build impactful solutions.<br><br>Check out my repositories below to see what I’ve been working on!
+I enjoy solving complex problems, designing efficient software, and exploring how technology can be applied to real-world challenges.<br><br>I’ve worked on a variety of projects, from network protocol analysis and AI models to optimization problems and full-stack applications, and I’m always looking for opportunities to learn, collaborate, and build impactful solutions.<br><br>Check out my pinned repositories below to see what I’ve been working on!

 ## 🌐 Socials: